-It is due to this 4G coverage expansion, people are able to attend online meetings, online classes and work from home, even from distant locations.
-Now Nepal Telecom has also made the Happy learning pack available for all, that you can purchase without any registration.
+It is due to this 4G coverage expansion, people are able to attend online meetings, and online classes, and work from home, even from distant locations.
+Now Nepal Telecom has also made the Happy learning pack available for all, which you can purchase without any registration.

 As Ntc provides 4G in two spectrum bands, namely 1800 MHz and 800 MHz, we suggest you buy a compatible handset that supports both bands.
 This is a mandatory thing when you require a 4G connection even when you reach remote areas.

 1800 MHz band compatible 4G handset is mostly available whereas there are chances your current 4G phone may not support 800 MHz bands.
 So, when you reach an area with just an 800 MHz band tower, then your handset does not show any Ntc 4G signal.
 NTC has already requested the regulator NTA to make it mandatory to import compatible phones only.